iteratec/kcwarden/docs/auditors/index.md

 All auditors are run by default when running kcwarden.
 However, you can also limit the set of auditors using a CLI flag, and control which severity of findings you want to have reported.
 See [usage](../usage.md) for more details.

+## Coverage

+!!! danger

+    Please note that, as kcwarden is currently in beta, it **does not yet cover all aspects of Keycloak configuration and operation**.
+    There are parts of the configuration that have only very few checks associated with them, and some features have no coverage at all.

+At the moment, the following parts of the configuration have fairly good coverage with security checks:

+- OpenID Connect Clients
+- Service Accounts

+The following parts have some coverage, but may still have some gaps:

+- Realm settings
+- Scopes
+- Protocol Mappers

+The following areas are only lightly covered:

+- IDPs (only some sanity checks on OIDC IDPs)

+The following areas aren't covered at all:

+- Non-OIDC clients (e.g., SAML)
+- Non-OIDC IDPs (LDAP / SAML)
+- User Federation
+- IDP Mappers
+- Authentication Flows
+- Required Actions
+- Anything related to the implementation of the applications working with the clients (out of scope)

+We would be grateful for input on which checks you would like to see - ideally with a description of what exactly to check for, what a good and an insecure configuration would look like, and what the impact of the misconfiguration would be.
+Feel free to open an issue in our GitHub and we'll be happy to add it to the code.

 ## Silencing Findings

 If you run kcwarden for the first time on a Keycloak configuration, chances are that you will receive a large number of